HernandoMV/czi-roisplitter/README.md

 https://github.com/HernandoMV/czi-rs-functions

-Either drag czi_roisplitter.py to Fiji and run it, or add it inside "Fiji.app/plugins" to have it as a plugin in your Fiji.
+Either drag "czi_roisplitter.py" (inside "czi_roisplitter" folder) to Fiji and run it, or add it inside "Fiji.app/plugins" to have it as a plugin in your Fiji.
 You can add scripts like this one inside subfolders in "plugins" to have your Fiji->Plugins menu better organised: